huggingface/blog/object-detection-leaderboard.md

 ### Which parameters can impact the Average Precision results?

-By picking an object detection model in the Hub, we can vary the output boxes by trying different parameters in the model's pre-processing and post-processing functions.
-There are some approaches that may influence the assessment metrics.
-We separated the most common factors that may lead to variations in the results:
+After picking an object detection model from the Hub, we can vary the output boxes if we use different parameters in the model's pre-processing and post-processing steps.
+These may influence the assessment metrics.
+We identified some of the most common factors that may lead to variations in results:

 * Ignore detections that have a score under a certain threshold.
 * Use `batch_sizes > 1` for inference.